MrFarland/DM-Operations-Center/Module/combat-damage-critical_hit_and_miss.md

 **Critical Miss**.
 An automatic miss regardless of modifiers and the target's [armor class](armor-class).

 > **MrFarland House Rule**<br/>
-> Damage Roll + Maximum Damage
+> Maximum Damage + Damage Roll
 >
 > (ie. Longsword (1d8) = 8 + 1d8)
 >
 > Critical hits pack a lot more punch and combat is deadlier than ever.
-Be careful when building encounters.
+Be careful when building encounters!
 {.paper}

 > **Sources** <br/>